 Pennsylvania CPA Requirements

-1. Education Requirements to Sit for the Exam
+1. Education Requirements to Sit for the CPA Exam in PA

-- Bachelor degree or above.
+Bachelor’s degree or above.

 2. Additional Pennsylvania CPA Requirements to Get the License

-Special note: the PA State board refers the CPA license as the “CPA certificate”.
+Note: the PA State board refers the CPA license as the “CPA certificate”.
 This is not to be confused with the CPA certificates available in two-tier states.

 3. Pennsylvania CPA Requirements on Residency & Age